 Management judgement is exercised when assessing the macroeconomic variables.
-The macro economic variables used for FAS 30 PD modelling include, among others, GDP growth rate and oil price.
+The macro economic variables used for FAS 30 PD modelling include, among others, GDP, Inflation and Domestic Credit Growth.

 Generating the term structure of PD

 Credit risk grades and days past due (DPD) are primary inputs into the determination of the term structure of PD for exposures.
 The Group collects performance and default information about its credit risk exposures analyzed by type of borrower, days past due and as well as by credit risk grading.